pmahnke/mahnke-cocktails/recipe_processed/white_russian.md

 stars: 4
 base_spirits: "Vodka, Kahlúa"
 youtube: "z2lAXggbDDY"
+description: "A classic and creamy modern after-dinner drink that combines vodka, coffee liqueur, and cream."
 excerpt: |
   The White Russian is a classic three-ingredient cocktail that combines vodka, Kahlúa and cream.
 Here's how to make this iconic drink.
 ---